techie-club/techie-club/README.md

 ---

 🚀 **About Me**
-- 👨‍💻 I’m currently pursuing a **B.Sc. in Digital and Cyber Forensic Science** at Bharathiyar University (2022–2025).
+- 👨‍💻 I’m completed a **B.Sc. in Digital and Cyber Forensic Science** at Bharathiyar University (2022–2025).
-- 🛡️ I'm the **Founder & CEO of [Techie-Club](https://techie-club.in)** – Empowering the next generation of cybersecurity professionals.
+- 🛡️ I'm the **Founder & CEO of [Techie-Club](https://techieclub.netlify.app)** – Empowering the next generation of cybersecurity professionals.
 - ⚙️ I love building tools and automations in **Python**, especially for network scanning and ethical hacking.
 - 🌱 Currently exploring advanced techniques in **VAPT**, **IoT security**, and **cloud integrations**.
 - 🧠 Passionate about spreading knowledge via **internships, training, and automation bots**.